Crying7Prophet/IsaacLauncher/README.md

 ## About

-**PyIsaac Launcher** is a modern mod manager for *The Binding of Isaac: Repentance* built in Python.
+**PyIsaac Launcher** is a modern mod manager for *The Binding of Isaac: Repentance+* built in Python.
 It features an integrated browser for browsing mod sites directly within the app and provides seamless mod installation.

 ---